-Internships: Within the past five years, Juniata psychology students have interned at the Children’s Hospital of Philadelphia, Smithfield State Correctional Institute, J.C.
+Internships: Juniata has an active internship program.
+Our psychology students have interned at the Children’s Hospital of Philadelphia, Smithfield State Correctional Institute, J.C.
 Blair Memorial Hospital, the Washington Center, Wediko Children’s Services, and in the clinics of psychiatrists and psychologists throughout our region.
 Our psychology students have also completed hands-on experiences in Mexico, Scotland, China, and England.

 David R. Drews Psychology Fund: Developed by alumni donors, this fund supports students traveling to major conferences and provides annual awards to the most outstanding junior and senior psychology student.

-Undergraduate Research: At Juniata, more than 60 percent of psychology students pursue research and present findings at national conferences and in scholarly journals.
+Undergraduate Research: At Juniata, more than 60 percent of psychology students conduct research.
+Our students present empirical findings at national and regional conferences (e.g., American Psychological Association, Eastern Psychological Association, NorthEastern Evolutionary Psychology Society) and, in collaboration with their faculty mentors, publish in scholarly journals.
 Prior projects have included explorations into human sexual attraction and how personality factors and decision-making affect political attitudes.
 Recent examples: Madeline Bennetti '17, “Female sexual fluidity and gaze on nude images;” DaVon Mitchell ’18, “Breaking the Silence: The Psychology of Collective Identity.”